Is that a Job Description you’re about to post as a Job Ad?

 Have a position you need to fill and a job description already written up and ready to go?
 Planning on running it as a job ad?
 Before you copy and paste your job description in to serve as your job ad, consider the important differences.

-A job as a retail sales clerk, a dining room server, or a housekeeper may have similar job descriptions, but the job ad itself will be VERY different depending on your place, your location, your room and board situation, transportation logistics, employee perks, etc. Go beyond just providing the job description in your job ad so that potential applicants will get a better idea of what their experience will be like working for you.
+A job as a retail sales clerk, a server, or a housekeeper may have similar, guest service oriented job descriptions, but the job ad itself will be VERY different depending on your place, location, room and board situation, transportation logistics, employee perks, time off, typical schedule, wages/tips, etc.